erwald/blog/posts/forecasts-on-the-population-stability-and-upcoming-election-of-nigeria.md

 - Will Nigeria's population exceed 400 million before 2050?
 I give 32% probability that it will.
 - Will Nigeria have a successful coup before 2025?
 I give 5% probability that it will.
 - Who will win the 2023 Nigerian Presidential Election?
-I give Bola Tinubu 45%, Peter Obi 34%, Atiku Abubakar 20% and Rabiu Kwankwaso 1%.
+I give Peter Obi 47%, Bola Tinubu 37%, Atiku Abubakar 15% and Rabiu Kwankwaso 1%.

 ## Nigerian Population >400M by 2050